-A new 80 m freeway right-of-way from Highway 401 to E.C.
+Huron Church Road/Talbot Road is a high volume multi-lane roadway serving international traffic.
+Between Howard Avenue and E.C.
+Row Expressway, the existing Huron Church Road/Talbot Road corridor dominates the character of the neighbourhoods.
+While recent development along this corridor has been built around a high volume road corridor, many of the residences along this corridor were A new 80 m freeway right-of-way from Highway 401 to E.C.
 Row Expressway along the DRTP rail corridor would displace the rail corridor as well as the lands between the rail corridor and Provincial Road.
-Approximately 40 businesses would be displaced, including one major industrial use (ThyssenKrupp Falco), as well as commercial and retail uses, including retail shopping centres, supermarkets, car dealerships, etc. and mid-size industrial operations.
+Approximately 45 businesses would be displaced, including one major industrial use (ThyssenKrupp Falco), as well as commercial and retail uses, including retail shopping centres, supermarkets, car dealerships, etc., and mid-size industrial operations.
 Devonshire Mall, the Roundhouse Plaza and numerous other retail uses would also be affected by a new freeway facility in the rail corridor.
 The businesses along the rail corridor represent a more sizable portion of regional economic activity and some may not be easily replaced if impacted.

-By comparison, approximately 20 businesses would be impacted by the expansion of Huron Church/Talbot Road, many of which are highway-oriented (e.g. accommodations, restaurants, gas stations).
+By comparison, approximately 25 businesses would be impacted by the expansion of Huron Church Road/Talbot Road, many of which are highway-oriented (e.g., accommodations, restaurants, gas stations).
 Few of these businesses would be considered to significantly contribute to the neighbourhood retail structure and none would be considered significant to the regional retail structure.
-The industrial businesses along this section of Huron Church/Talbot Road are also smaller and more related to auto and truck services.
+The industrial businesses along this section of Huron Church Road/Talbot Road are also smaller and more related to auto and truck services.
 These businesses would be more likely to find alternative locations to provide this locally-oriented activity.
-The business impacts associated with the expansion of the Huron Church/Talbot Road corridor were considered to be substantially less than those of the rail corridor/E.C.
-Row alternative.
+The business impacts associated with the expansion of the Huron Church Road/Talbot Road corridor were considered to be substantially less than those of the rail corridor/E.C.
+Row Expressway alternative.

-Although the number of residences disrupted (i.e. within 250m of the centreline) by upgrading Huron Church/Talbot Road is similar to the E.C.
-Row/Rail Corridor alternative (approximately 1370 households with either option), the change from a low volume rail line to a high volume freeway was considered to be a higher community impact.
+While both alternatives will result in the disruption of a significant number of residences, the change from a low volume rail line to a high volume freeway was considered to be a higher community impact.

-As for the alternative that passes north of Todd Lane, the Project Team found that local neighbourhoods in the Todd Lane/Malden Road area strongly identify themselves with the natural features in this area of Windsor and LaSalle.
+As for the alternative that passes north of Todd Lane, the study team found that local neighbourhoods in the Todd Lane/Malden Road area strongly identify themselves with the natural features in this area of Windsor and LaSalle.
 The neighbourhoods are within walking distance of large wooded areas, many of which are designated natural areas, and a recreational trail system.
-Separating these neighbourhoods from the natural features with a new freeway corridor was considered as having a higher impact to the community character and cohesion in this area of Windsor/LaSalle than the expansion of Huron Church/Talbot Road.
+Separating these neighbourhoods from the natural features with a new freeway corridor was considered as having a higher impact to the community character and cohesion in this area of Windsor/LaSalle than the expansion of Huron Church Road/Talbot Road.